intel/gbs/docs/GBS.rst

 gbs build workflow
 ``````````````````

-The target of gbs is building all tizen packages and create image finally, and the build order of packages are resolved from package dependency specified in spec files, and build out RPM packages will participate building packages depend on them.
+Input of gbs build
+''''''''''''''''''
+Below is the input for gbs build:

+- git project(s) which contains rpm packaging files
+- binary rpm repositories (remote or local)
+- project build configurations (macros, flags, etc)

+The binary rpm repositories contains all the binary rpm packages which used to create the chroot environment and build packages, which can be remote, like tizen release or snapshot repositories, or local repository.
+Local repository supports two types:

+- Standard repository with repodata exists
+- An normal directory contains RPM packages, gbs will find all RPM packages under this directory.

+Please refer to `Configuration File </documentation/reference/git-build-system/configuration-file>`_ part to configure repository.

+Build workflow
+''''''''''''''

-The input and output of gbs build are all repositories, the output repository will participate building packages, that's the feature of dependency build.
+The input and output of gbs build are all repositories, and please note: all the rpm packages under the output repository(by default, it is ~/GBS-ROOT/local/repos/<VERSION>/) will participate building packages, that means all the packages understand the output repository will be applied to the build environment, so please make sure the output repository is clean if you don't want it.

 Here's the basic workflow of gbs build